Rules & Constitution

 12.7 A Special General Meeting shall be summoned by the Hon.
 Secretary if twenty five (25) of the current eligible members of the Club send a signed requisition stating the subject to be discussed and requesting a Special General Meeting to do so.
 The Committee of the Club is also empowered to call a Special General Meeting.

-- 13.1 The Rules of the Club may not be altered except at an Annual General Meeting, the Agenda of which contains specific proposals to amend the Rules.
+13.1 The Rules of the Club may not be altered except at an Annual General Meeting, the Agenda of which contains specific proposal to amend the Rules.

 15.1 The Kennel Club shall be the final court of appeal in all matters of dispute.